hyper0x/DSND_Capstone_Project_Public/README.md

 ### Blog

-For a general description of the project and the analysis process involved, see [my blog](#)
+For a general description of the project and the analysis process involved, see [my blog post](https://medium.com/@hyper0x/how-do-starbucks-customers-respond-to-promotions-6b47589c57b0).

 ### Licensing <a name="licensing"></a>